demisto/content/Beta_Integrations/Telegram/Telegram_CHANGELOG.md

 ## [Unreleased]
-Fixed an issue in the integration's display image.
+Fixed an issue with the integration's display image.